What Is a Zero Knowledge Email Provider?April 5, 2022 / My Data Removal Staff

 If you go with the most popular options, you can be a target.
 There are countless hackers and organizations that would love to get access to Gmail, Outlook, or any number of other big players’ email data.

-Protonmail and Tutenota are the best-known providers of zero-knowledge email.
+Proton and Tutenota are the best-known providers of zero-knowledge email.
 They have both been around for years and both have solid reputations as protecting their users’ privacy.
 Their servers are located in Switzerland and Germany, respectively, both privacy-friendly countries.

 Which platform matters

 The catch with zero knowledge email providers is that they are only zero knowledge if sending an email within platform.
-So if you use a Protonmail address to send an email to a friend with a Gmail address, it is not zero knowledge (both Protonmail and Google would be able to access the email).
+So if you use a Proton address to send an email to a friend with a Gmail address, it is not zero knowledge (both Proton and Google would be able to access the email).
 The same goes if you receive an email from a different platform to a zero-knowledge platform (if it was sent from Gmail to Tutenota, then both companies can read the email).

 This means the network effect is very strong.
 If more people are on your platform, then more people will join.
 It’s hard for others to compete when they have to start from zero with their user base.
 This has made it hard for competitors to gain a foothold when the privacy-conscious community is not that big to begin with.